How the Employment Rights Act is changing non-disclosure agreements (NDAs)

 So what’s changing and when?

-The Government has recognised that employers need to continue using NDAs to protect confidential business and commercial information.
-However, its intention is to prevent NDAs from being misused to silence workers who wish to speak about harassment or discrimination.
+The Government has acknowledged that businesses need to use NDAs to protect sensitive business and commercial information, but its aim is to prevent employers from misusing NDAs to silence workers about harassment and discrimination.

-These reforms will also extend to non-disparagement clauses (clauses that prevent parties from making negative comments about one another).
-This means that a worker will not breach a non-disparagement clause by speaking about harassment or discrimination, or the employer’s response to it, even where the comments could be considered disparaging.
+The change will also apply to non-disparagement clauses (clauses in an agreement that prevent both parties making derogatory comments about the other).
+This means that a worker will not be breaching a non-disparagement clause if they talk about harassment or discrimination, or an employer’s response to it, even if this is in disparaging terms.

-Taken together, these changes will have a significant impact on how harassment and discrimination complaints are settled, as well as on the confidentiality wording commonly used in contracts, settlement agreements and workplace policies.
+These changes will have a significant impact on the settlement of harassment and discrimination allegations, as well as the wording around confidentiality which is used in contracts and policies.

-The Government has confirmed that it will consult on these proposals, and it is not yet clear when the changes will come into force.
-Although it is anticipated that some exceptions may apply (for example, where an NDA is requested by the worker), the detail is expected to be set out in regulations.
+The Government plans to consult on these proposals and it is currently unclear when they would take effect.
+Although it is likely that the legislation will permit some exceptions (for example, if the NDA is requested by a worker), this detail is likely to be set out in regulations.

 What you need to do